o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/shader-resource-groups.md

 Atom has the following SRG semantics built in.
 - **SRG_PerDraw**
+  - FrequencyID = 0
   - This SRG contains data which is likely to change with every draw call, regardless of other SRGs.
   - This contains the fallback key for Shader Variants.
   - This SRG is unique for every draw item and not shared by any.

 - **SRG_PerObject**
+  - FrequencyID = 1
   - This SRG contains data specific for the object or geometry being rendered.
   - It should work with multiple materials and should not contain any data specific for materials.
   - This SRG is shared by all draw items generated from a single draw packet.

 - **SRG_PerMaterial**
+  - FrequencyID = 2
   - This SRG contains surface data specific for the material, but which can be shared between different geometries.
   - It should not contain any data which affects the object or its geometry.
   - This SRG is shared by all draw items generated from a single draw packet.